meteor/tutorials/steps/react/step09.md

 ### Adding user-related functionality

 Now users can create accounts and log into your app!
 This is very nice, but logging in and out isn't very useful yet.
-Let's add two functions:
+Let's add two features:

 1. Only display the new task input field to logged in users
 2. Show which user created each task